-In order to guarantee that Transelec is able to quickly react financially to investment opportunities and pay its obligations by their maturity dates, in addition to its cash balances and short-term receivables, the Company has committed line of credit for working capital of approximately US\$237 million.
-On March 27, 2020 Transelec used the line on US\$100.00 million due to the COVID19 contingency leaving unused an amount equivalent to ThCh\$112,802,550.
-This committed line of credit was contracted on July 9, 2012, being renegotiated in 2014 and 2017.
-The last renovation was on August 03, 2017 maintains the total amount, but it includes a local tranche and a USD tranche with other improvements.
-Is granted for a period of three years by a bank syndicate consisting of Scotiabank, Bank of Tokyo-Mitsubishi, EDC DnB NOR and Banco Estado.
+In order to guarantee that Transelec is able to quickly react financially to investment opportunities and pay its obligations by their maturity dates, in addition to its cash balances and short-term receivables, the Company has committed line of credit for working capital of US\$250 million.
+On

+March 27, 2020 Transelec used the line on US\$100 million due to the COVID19 contingency leaving unused an amount of US\$150 million.
+This committed line of credit was first contracted on July 9, 2012, being renegotiated in 2014, 2017 and 2020.
+The last renovation was on July 31, 2020 modifying the total amount, eliminating the peso tranche, leaving only a unique amount available of US\$250 million, between other improvements.
+Is granted for a period of one year by a bank syndicate consisting of Scotiabank, Bank of Tokyo-Mitsubishi, BNP, Banco Santander, Bank of China, China Construction Bank y JP Morgan.
 This line does not include any material clause of adverse change.